Muffin Break row: Why should millennials work for free?

 But Muffin Break general manager Natalie Brennan takes the cake, if you'll excuse the pun.

-This week, she's stated that entitled Millennials have been given an "inflated" sense of self-importance due to social media – and what does she base this opinion on?
-On the fact that Millenials are no longer willing to do unpaid work to advance their careers.
+This week, she's stated that entitled millennials have been given an "inflated" sense of self-importance due to social media – and what does she base this opinion on?
+On the fact millenials are no longer willing to do unpaid work to advance their careers.

 Brennan says the huge decline in eager young university students and graduates started about 10 years ago: "There's just nobody walking in my door asking for an internship, work experience or unpaid work, nobody".